mikerockett/weasyprint/readme.md

 The package will be discovered and registered automatically.

-If you would like to publish the default configuration, you may run the following command:
+If you would like to publish the default configuration, you may run the command shown below.
+It’s not recommended to do this however, as the config file does read your environment variables.
+It is recommended to publish the config file only when you are changing the names of the variables, or you need to resolve them in another way.

 ```shell
 $ php artisan vendor:publish --tag=weasyprint.config